HorizonShadow/blog/_posts/2016-04-28-shotgun-on-windows.markdown

 With an upcoming update to windows, developers are going to have access to an ubuntu based subsystem through the command line.
 Through this, you can use Shotgun on your windows system.
 I'm going to assume you already have this installed.

-# Installing ruby

-You're going to run into some problems if you just `apt-get` ruby.
-To get around this, we're going to use RVM, which is nice to use anyway.

-What we're going to do is open up bash, install a whole bunch of development libraries, add mpapis public key, fail to install RVM, and then install rvm manually.
-Sound good?
-Good.

-Type these into command prompt sequentially.
-I'll explain what they do below.
+(If it's not, [here's how](http://www.pcworld.com/article/3054616/how-to-get-bash-running-on-windows.html).)

+# The steps you came here for

     bash
     sudo apt-get update